chudro/azure-encryption/README.md

 Also, assuming the password is “cassandra”.

-Perform this in the ssl directory, if you wish to create this directory.
+Perform this in the ssl directory, if you wish to create this directory (not a requirement).
 There are also default settings that can be used.
 Then generate the keystore.

 ```
 # mkdir /etc/dse/cassandra/ssl
 # cd /etc/dse/cassandra/ssl
+# chmod 777 /etc/dse/cassandra/ssl

 # keytool -genkey -keyalg RSA -alias dc1vm0 -keystore .keystore -storepass cassandra -keypass cassandra -dname "CN=dc1vm0, OU=SSL-verification-cluster, O=Datastax, C=US"
 # keytool -genkey -keyalg RSA -alias dc1vm1 -keystore .keystore -storepass cassandra -keypass cassandra -dname "CN=dc1vm1, OU=SSL-verification-cluster, O=Microsoft, C=US"